Life Insurance: How Much Is Enough?

 Method 1: Getting Enough Life Insurance To Replace Income

-First we’ll look at using life insurance to replace income.
+First, we’ll look at using life insurance to replace income.
 We’ll assume a family where only one parent works.
 That way we can do one illustration when you lose a spouse who draws a paycheck and another one for the person that works inside the home.

 How can Anita calculate how big a lump sum she’ll need to create a specific annual income?
 The calculation is simple division.
-Take the amount of annual income you want and divide it by the investment return you’d expect to earn on the lump sum (i.e. life insurance proceeds).
+Take the amount of annual income you want and divide it by the investment return you’d expect to earn on the lump sum (i.e., life insurance proceeds).

-For instance, if Anita needed $50,000 a year and thought that she could earn 5% on the money, she’d need a lump sum of $1,000,000 ($50,000 divided by .05 = $1,000,000).
-That $1,000,000 would provide $50,000 to spend each year without touching her principle.
+For instance, if Anita needed $50,000 a year and thought she could earn 5% on the money, she’d need a lump sum of $1,000,000 ($50,000 divided by .05 = $1,000,000).
+That $1,000,000 would provide $50,000 to spend yearly without touching her principal.

 The investment return that you use will make a big difference in the calculation.
 For instance, if she assumed a 7% return, she’d only need $714,000.

-Method 1: Getting Enough Life Insurance To Cover Expenses
+Method 2: Getting Enough Life Insurance To Cover Expenses

-Insurance companies will often encourage you to buy enough insurance to pay off your mortgage or other debts.
+Insurance companies often encourage you to buy enough insurance to pay off your mortgage or other debts.
 That’s nice, but it’s not really necessary.

 When you consider how much money you’ll need, be sure to take inflation into account.
 Even a modest 3% inflation rate will cut the amount your income will buy in half every 24 years.
-So if you lose a spouse in your 30s, your dollar will lose half its value before you retire.
+So, if you lose a spouse in your 30s, your dollar will lose half its value before you retire.

 What If Both Parents Were To Die?